16

 systemctl --user import-environment WAYLAND_DISPLAY XDG_CURRENT_DESKTOP

-Re -launch and check that the portal works:
+Restarting and checking that the portal is working:

 systemctl --user start xdg-desktop-portal.service